- Search The Registry

 *On this date in 1827, we celebrate the birth of John P. Parker.
 He was a Black businessman and abolitionist.

-From Norfolk, Virginia he was the son of a White father and a slave mother.
-He was sold to a slave agent from Richmond, Virginia at age eight, who then sold him to a slave caravan that took him to Mobile, Alabama.
-In Mobile, Parker was purchased by a physician who employed him as a house servant where he was taught to read and write.
+From Norfolk, Virginia, he was the son of a white father and a black slave mother.
+He was sold to a slave agent from Richmond, Virginia, at age eight, who then sold him to a slave caravan that took him to Mobile, Alabama.
+In Mobile, Parker was purchased by a physician who employed him as a house servant, where he was taught to read and write.
 In 1843 the sixteen-year-old Parker accompanied the physician's sons north to attend college; however, Parker was returned to Mobile when the owner feared the slave would escape to the north.

-That year Parker obtained a pass to travel north to Indiana, where he was offered work the in foundries near New Albany or Jefferson, Indiana.
+That year Parker obtained a pass to travel north to Indiana, where he was offered work in foundries near New Albany or Jefferson, Indiana.
 Near Cincinnati, Parker began his career as a "conductor" on the Underground Railroad.
 Working with a local barber, Parker was once able to move two young girls from Kentucky to freedom in Indiana and Ohio.
-As an abolitionist, he devoted his life in Kentucky to scouting on both sides of the Ohio River, to taking care of the helpless slaves who had found their way to Ohio and could not get across, to actually fighting for them against their pursuing masters.
+As an abolitionist, he devoted his life in Kentucky to scouting on both sides of the Ohio River to take care of the helpless slaves.
+They had found their way to Ohio and could not get across to fighting for them against their pursuing masters.
 Around 1848 Parker left Cincinnati and opened a small general store in Beachwood Factory, Ohio.

 Parker's foundry also furnished castings to the war effort.
-Parker's business, which was known as the Ripley Foundry and Machine Company, manufactured slide valve engines and reapers.
+Parker's business, known as the Ripley Foundry and Machine Company, manufactured slide valve engines and reapers.
 In 1871 an establishment known as the Phoenix Foundry with John P. Parker and William Hood, proprietors, was listed in the records of Brown County, Ohio.
+Also, Parker received a patent for his Soil Pulverizer in 1890.
 The foundry was still operating in 1981, though no longer under family ownership.
-Parker remained in the foundry business until his death in January 30, 1900.
+Parker remained in the foundry business until his death on January 30, 1900.